 Even without the carnival, Sint Maarten offers you plenty other activities to enjoy your stay.
 Get your body moving at Soggy Dollar Bar with their special Tuesday Latin Night at the Dutch side, or dance around in the water at the Poolparty of Loterie Farm every end of the month at the French side.
 Looking for more chilly vibes?
 Le Temps Des Cerises is the place to be!
 Order some cocktails, watch the sunset and enjoy good quality food.

 If you stay at Divi Resorts like we did, you won’t have to go far for the beach.
 The sea is right in front of your room!
-Even the locals visit the resort to have a nice beachy day.
+Even the locals visit the resort to have a nice beach day.
 The water is amazing, not too cold and crystal clear.
 Great for watersports, snorkeling and swimming!
 More of a pool-person?
 Make sure to check out the infinity pool…

 Good to know: you’ll be able to use your European phone data at the French side, but not on the Dutch side.